BenjaminMedia/wp-bcm-manager/README.md

 - `bcm-advertorial-type` - this will be fetched automatically and corresponds to get_fields(get_post()->ID)['commercial_type']
 - `bcm-advertorial-label` - this will be fetched automatically and corresponds to pll__(get_fields(get_post()->ID)['commercial_type'])

+__Note__: The 'commercial_type' field values are presumed to have been registered as string translations.

 #### Inclusion script